k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 6. Populate the **Criteria** and **Or** columns in order to add the DB object column to the WHERE statement of the SQL query.

 ## Query Settings Toolbar
-The **Enable Pre-Execution Commands** checkbox enables running commands on the selected DB before running the SQL query.
+The **Enable Pre-Execution Commands** checkbox (located in the Query Settings toolbar) enables running commands on the selected DB before running the SQL query.
 When this checkbox is checked, the Pre-Execution Commands window opens.
 Note that when running the Query Builder on a Fabric interface, you should run the [Get Instance] command in the Pre-Execution Commands window, as the SQL query must run on an [LU Instance](/articles/01_fabric_overview/02_fabric_glossary.md#lui) level.

 ![image](images/06_04.png)

-The **Max rows** setting defines the maximum number of rows that the SQL query can return, with a default of 10,000.
-This limit can be adjusted as needed.
+The **Max rows** setting determines the maximum number of rows that the SQL query can return, with a default of 10,000, which can be modified as required.

 </studio>